EkaterinaPushkova/DrumPads/README.md

 # DrumPads
-play beats!
+MAKE A BEATS!

-blue pads - is melody loops. click on one of them and make a beats with other keys.
+Blue pads - is melody loops.
+Click on one of them and make a beats with drum pads!